Skip to Content

 5. Making impulse purchases rather than saving for retirement.

-6. A child eats all the candies herself instead of sharing with her friends.
+6. A child eats all the candies herself instead of sharing them with friends.

 7. Dining out instead of cooking to save money.